Correlative Imaging of Individual CsPbBr3 Nanocrystals: Role of Isolated Grains in Photoluminescence of Perovskite Polycrystalline Thin Films: Results and discussion

 Let us consider an infinite potential well with the shape of a spheroid representing a single CsPbBr$_3$ NC.
 The energy level distribution for an exciton confined within this system can be expressed as

-where $E_\textmd{g}=2.345$\,eV is the band gap of CsPbBr$_3$, $m^*=0.091m_\textmd{e}$~is the reduced effective exciton mass (see Supporting information, section S1 for values of the parameters), $E_\textmd{b}=54$\,meV is the binding energy of an exciton accounting for the Coulomb interaction between an electron and a hole (see Methods), $\tau_{s,m}$ is the $s^\textmd{th}$ root of the Bessel function of the first kind where $s=(0,1,2,\dots)$, $m=(1,2,3,\dots)$, and $n=(0,1,2,\dots)$ as described in Ref.~\cite{Kereselidze2016}.
-The theoretical values were obtained as wavelength equivalent to the ground state energy $E_{100}$ of an exciton in a spheroidal potential well for all aspect ratios varying from 1 to 4.
-The experimentally and theoretically retrieved values for the PL peak emission wavelength of individual NCs were plotted and compared as a function of a spheroid volume with a varying aspect ratio in Figure~\ref{fig3}b.
-In this figure, we can see that the experimental data very well correspond to the theoretical model within some error margin that we assign to the irregularities in the shape of individual NCs and to the simplified model.
-It is also notable, that the amplitude of the PL peak emission wavelength shift ($\approx9$\,nm) being smaller than the average PL FWHM ($\approx16$\,nm) results in a uniform macroscopic optical response of the hereby presented statistical ensemble of CsPbBr$_3$ NCs across the sample with the PL peak emission wavelength shift detected only by high-resolution optical imaging.
+where $E_\textmd{g}=2.425$\,eV is the band gap of CsPbBr$_3$, $m^*=0.08m_\textmd{e}$~is the reduced effective exciton mass (see Supporting information, section S1 for values of the parameters), $E_\textmd{b}=47$\,meV is the binding energy of an exciton accounting for the Coulomb interaction between an electron and a hole (see Methods), $\tau_{s,m}$ is the $s^\textmd{th}$ root of the Bessel function of the first kind where $s=(0,1,2,\dots)$, $m=(1,2,3,\dots)$, and $n=(0,1,2,\dots)$ as described in Ref.~\cite{Kereselidze2016}.
+The experimentally and theoretically retrieved values for the PL peak emission energy of individual NCs are plotted and compared as a function of a spheroid volume with a varying aspect ratio in Figure~\ref{fig3}b.
+The theoretical values are systematically somewhat larger then the experimental ones.
+A plausible explanation is that the effective dimensions of NCs are smaller than the dimensions determined from the SEM and AFM images.
+Indeed, the wave function needs to vary smoothly in space.
+In the realistic NCs of irregular shape, the wave function cannot exploit the full volume of the particle.
+Instead, it approximately takes a spheroidal shape inscribed to the NC (see e.g. Fig.~4 in Ref.~\cite{Huo2014}).
+Consequently, the effective dimensions of NCs are smaller.
+By analysis of the realistic particle shapes we estimate the difference of the effective and real dimension to be up to 25\,\% (see Supporting information S4).
+We show the corresponding theoretical dependences assuming the effective dimensions of NCs by the dashed lines in Figure~\ref{fig3}b.
+Now, most of the experimental points agree well with this corrected theoretical prediction.
+It is also notable, that the amplitude of the PL peak emission energy shift ($\approx39\,$meV$/9$\,nm) being smaller than the average PL FWHM ($\approx75$\,meV/$16$\,nm) results in a uniform macroscopic optical response of the hereby presented statistical ensemble of CsPbBr$_3$ NCs across the sample with the PL peak emission energy shift detected only by high-resolution optical imaging.